 “When they offered the barbering course at the centre, I thought, this is for me!
 I registered my name immediately,” says Oned.
 “I had desired to study barbering but didn’t have the money to pay for it.
 That day I felt I was going to start accomplishing my dreams.
 That is what I want to be: a great barber.
 Before, I washed cars to get money, but when I learned barbering at the centre, I started to work on it to provide food for my family.”

 “I really like to help people,” he says.
-“Sometimes, my neighbors don’t have money, so I cut their hair for free.
+“Sometimes, my neighbours don’t have money, so I cut their hair for free.
 As my grandmother says, we should give, to then receive.”

 The tools to overcome poverty

 “I don’t know what I would be doing if I had not been part of the Compassion centre,” he says.
 “I would not have learned barbering or anything else.
-During the pandemic, I have received food from the centre, which has been a great help.
 God has blessed me through Compassion, and I will always be grateful for that.”

 Photography and field reporting by Lina Marcela Alarcón Molina.
 Written by Lina Marcela Alarcón Molina, with Alyssa Esparaz.